iorchard/pbos-ansible/README.rst

    $ sudo dnf -y install epel-release
    $ sudo dnf -y install python3 sshpass python3-cryptography

+* epel-release is required to install some packages.
 * python3 is required to run PBOS playbook so install it on all nodes.
 * sshpass is required for password-based ssh connection so install it on the deployer node.